Starmer to meet Trump during Scotland trip ahead of state visit

 MPs will not be around during the confirmed dates, which fall just after they start a break for party conference season.

-Nigel Farage told GB News Parliament should be recalled to allow the president to speak to MPs and peers.
+Nigel Farage called for Parliament to be recalled so Mr Trump can speak before MPs and peers.

+The Reform UK leader posted on X: “Why does Keir Starmer think that the French president is a better friend to this country than the American president?

+“He’s got it completely wrong.
+I believe Parliament should be recalled and Trump should be given the opportunity to address both houses.”

 The Liberal Democrats meanwhile did not urge for MPs to be called back, but said Canadian Prime Minister Mark Carney should be invited for a state visit and to address Parliament.